linear-b/gitstream/docs/filter-functions.md

 #### `isFormattingChange`

 Return `true` if all file diffs are validated as formatting changes.

-Support source code languages: JavaScript, TypeScript, JSON, YAML and HTML.
+This filter function works for JavaScript, TypeScript, JSON, YAML and HTML.

-If changes in other formats detected, the filter will return `false`.
+gitStream determines formatting changes by minifying the source code for the incoming changes and the existing code and comparing them.
+If they are identical, this filter function returns `true`.
+If any unsupported languages are contained in the PR, gitStream will return `false`.

 <div class="filter-details" markdown=1>